-There is no flexibility in allocation of profits - profits are allocated in proportion to each shareholder's ownership interest in the corporation.
-As a consequence, many businesses opt instead to form as limited liability companies, in order to take advantage of the greater flexibility in allocation of profits.
+- There is no flexibility in allocation of profits: Profits are allocated in proportion to each shareholder's ownership interest in the corporation.
+As a consequence, some businesses opt instead to form as limited liability companies, in order to take advantage of the greater flexibility in allocation of profits between owners and investors.

-Businesses who wish to seek foreign investors may be burdened by the residency restrictions on shareholders.
+- Businesses that wish to seek foreign investors may be burdened by the residency restrictions on shareholders.

 - Shareholders may find themselves subject to the Alternative Minimum Tax (AMT) based upon corporate earnings allocated to them.